 Immunizations: New York State law requires immunization records be on file in the Health Office.
 There are specific immunization requirements for students, as put forth by NYS.
 Please see this chart.
 Required immunizations must be completed or in progress (an appointment date submitted to the Health Office), within 14 days of the start of school, 30 days for International Students, or those who recently moved to NY.
-Parents have until 9/18/18 to notify the Health Office of a scheduled appointment for the missing vaccinations.
-If documentation of the immunization(s), or the date of an appointment, are not provided to the Health Office by the end of the day the child will not be permitted to attend school until documentation of all the required immunizations are on file in the Health Office.
-Starting with the 2018-2019 school year; In addition to exclusions, parents who do not provide the required records or appointment dates to the school by 9/18/18 will have their contact information submitted to the Department of Health.
+Parents have 14 days from the start of school to notify the Health Office of a scheduled appointment for the missing vaccinations.
+If documentation of the immunization(s), or the date of an appointment, are not provided to the Health Office by the end of the two week period, the child will not be permitted to attend school until documentation of all the required immunizations are on file in the Health Office.
+In addition to exclusions, parents who do not provide the required records or appointment dates to the school within the two week period will have their contact information submitted to the Department of Health.
 The school will be fined for not complying with this regulation.

-Exemptions: The NYS Department of Health allows for 2 types of vaccination exemptions; medical and religious.
+Exemptions: The NYS Department of Health allows only for medical vaccination exemptions.
 Current documentation from the child's Health Care Provider is required for a medical exemption.
-Please contact the Health Office for paperwork to request a religious exemption.
-The paperwork will be reviewed and either approved or declined by the Head of School.
+If you are seeking a medical exemption, please contact the Health Office.